×

 When we asked people about industries and career opportunities in La Libertad, they reponded:

 "Foreigners in La Libertad often work in the tourism industry, such as in hotels, restaurants, and tour companies.
 They may also work in the agricultural sector, such as on coffee and sugar plantations.
-Other common jobs for foreigners include teaching English, working in construction, and providing medical services," explained one expat living in La Libertad, El Salvador.
+Other common jobs for foreigners include teaching English, working in construction, and providing medical services," said one expat in La Libertad.

 What is life like in La Libertad?